AuderySun/AudreySun.github.io/index.md

 layout: homepage
 ---

-## Yanjun Sun (孫延君)
+## About Me

 I am a Ph.D.
 Student at Keio University, supervised by [Yoshimitsu Aoki](https://aoki-medialab.jp/aokiyoshimitsu/).
-I also currently works as a research assistant
-(RA) at the National Institute of Advanced Industrial Science and Technology (AIST), supervised by [Yue Qiu](https://qiuyue1993.github.io/qiuyue.github.com/).
+I also currently works as a research assistant at the National Institute of Advanced Industrial Science and Technology (AIST), supervised by [Yue Qiu](https://qiuyue1993.github.io/qiuyue.github.com/).

-## Research Interests
+### Research Interests

 - **Multi-Modal:** vision and langauge, multi-modal LLM
 - **Embodied AI:** navigation, planning